projscale/saforia/README.md

 - Android: Android Studio; ensure NDK, toolchains, and Rust `aarch64-linux-android` target.

 Mobile setup steps will be expanded during development; Tauri 2 mobile is supported, but extra platform config is required (e.g., signing configs, Android manifest flags).

+Icons
+- Edit `src-tauri/icons/icon.svg` and run `npm run tauri:icons` to generate platform icon sets in `src-tauri/icons/` used by bundling.

 ## Security Notes
 - Viewer password is never persisted; it’s only used transiently to decrypt the master in memory.